vinsburg/alluvial_diagram/README.md

 </code></pre>
 ![](/image_examples/Example2.png)

-### Advanced use
+### Parameter overview
-* Additional input format - a list of tuples of structure:
+* Alternative input format - a list of tuples of structure:
   * input_data = [('a_item0', 'b_item0'), ('a_item0', 'b_item1') , ('a_item1', 'b_item0')]
 * Parameters and default values:
   * alpha=0.5 - defines facecolor alpha for all veins